Herdora/chisel/docs/getting-started.md

 ├── train.py             # Main training script
 ├── model.py             # Model definitions
 ├── data.py              # Data loading
-└── .chiselignore        # Files to exclude from upload
+└── .kandcignore        # Files to exclude from upload
 ```

 ### 5. Exclude Unnecessary Files
-Create a `.chiselignore` file:
+Create a `.kandcignore` file:
 ```
 # Large files that can be downloaded in the script
 *.bin